 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Wi-Fi is slow for the price

-- Top features: Wi-Fi 6, 3x Ethernet ports on each node, USB 3.0 ports, Dedicated wireless backhaul
+- Top features: Wi-Fi 6, 3x LAN Ethernet ports (2 per satellite), Netgear Armor

-The Netgear Orbi RBK752 is a mesh system that comes with one router and on satellite.
-This delivers up to AX4200 wireless speeds thanks to a tri-band Wi-Fi 6 setup.
-One 5GHz band is reserved for the mesh backhaul and can connect at up to 2400Mbps.
-Another 5GHz band operates at 1200Mbps alongside the 2.4GHz band that can deliver 600Mbps for devices.
-The benefit of a dedicated backhaul is that your mesh speeds stay high but it does mean that connected devices need to share the remaining band.
+The Netgear Orbi RBK752 is a great mesh system that balances advanced features and simplicity.
+While the actual settings aren't much more complex than other mesh systems, Netgear allows you to see more information than many other systems, including mesh link speeds and very detailed connection information.

-At 9.1 inches tall and 7.2 inches wide, each node is quite large but thanks to its understated matte white housing, it blends in well.
-One thing to consider when you buy into the Orbi line is that not all Orbi products are compatible with one another.
-You need to buy from a limited selection of satellites making it much more difficult to upgrade your coverage down the line.
+This mesh has AX4200 speeds that break down to 1,200Mbps for devices at 5GHz with 600Mbps at 2.4GHz.
+The remaining 2,400Mbps is dedicated to the mesh connection.
+While this only leaves around 1,800Mbps total for devices, you'll be able to get those speeds at both the router and satellite.
+If you need more device speed than that, the Orbi RBK852 doubles the device speed at both 5GHz and 2.4GHz.

 Pros:

-- App and web interface to set up
+- Easy to set up in the app

 Cons: